starkfell/100DaysOfIaC/articles/day.40.building.a.practical.yaml.pipeline.part.4.md

 </br>

-Review the latest job logs of the **practical-yaml-build-pipe** Build Pipeline and you should see the following output from the **Deploying Base Infrastructure** Azure CLI Task.
+Review the logs of the most current job in the **practical-yaml-build-pipe** Build Pipeline and you should see the following output from the **Deploying Base Infrastructure** Azure CLI Task.

 ![002](../images/day40/day.40.building.a.practical.yaml.pipeline.part.4.002.png)